Tunagoksal/HolyDemijhon/README.md

-# HolyDemijhon

-"In Pursuit of The Holy Demijohn" is a game based on a quest for eternal life.
-Our main character looks for the holy item that grants eternal life called “Holy DemiJohn”.
-This item is thought to be a holy artifact because of the great warrior and spiritual man John, who dedicated his life to making the world a better and more peaceful place to live.
-In that journey, unfortunately, John got caught by the supervillains of the era.
-Those villains not only killed him but also killed every person he risked his life for.
-They tortured John before his death in every way that a villain can think of.
-Even though John resisted bravely, he could not escape from those supervillains.
-In his last breaths, villains let him drink poison as water since he is desperately thirsty.
-After he drinks that poison from the demijohn it is believed that the soul of John made that poison as an elixir that grants eternal life.
-Our main character tries to escape from enemies and obstacles in order to reach that holy item.

-Dependencies:
-Box2D
-LibGDX
-MongoDB
+# In Pursuit of The Holy Demijohn™

+In the mythical universe of "In Pursuit of The Holy Demijohn", a 2D platform game, the main character John is on an adventurous quest to locate The Holy Demijohn, a potent magical object that can bestow perpetual life.
+John tries to escape from enemies and obstacles in order to reach that holy item.
+The game offers unique mechanics and elements that set it apart from others in its genre, as well as forest and heroic themes.

+## 1. How to Play The Game
+1. Download Java.
+2. In order to play the game, you have two choice: (i) cloning the git repository or (ii) downloading the .jar file.
+* (i) By writing the following code on your terminal you can clone HolyDemijohn repository:
+*
+* (ii) By just downloading the .jar file on releases page , you should be able to execute the game easily by double clicking.

+## 2. Creators
-In Pursuit of The Holy DemiJohn™ Created by Aybars Buğra Aksoy, Bora Yetkin, Halil Avcı, Enes Özdemir and Tuna Göksal.
+In Pursuit of The Holy DemiJohn™ Created by
+- Aybars Buğra Aksoy
+- Bora Yetkin
+- Halil Avcı
+- Enes Özdemir
+- Tuna Göksal

+## 3. Dependencies
+- Box2D
+- LibGDX
+- MongoDB

 All rights reserved.